willgeary/willgeary.github.io/about.md

 permalink: /about/
 ---

-I'm Will Geary, an aspiring data scientist living in New York City.
+I'm **Will Geary**, an aspiring data scientist living in Brooklyn, New York.

-I've worked as an analyst at established companies and early stage startups.
-Currently, I'm a full-time student at Columbia University pursuing a [master's degree in data science](http://datascience.columbia.edu/master-of-science-in-data-science).
-I'm excited about the intersection of data science and sustainable urban planning & design.
+I've worked as an analyst at established companies and early-stage startups.
+Currently, I'm a full-time graduate student at Columbia University pursuing a [master's degree in data science](http://datascience.columbia.edu/master-of-science-in-data-science).
+I’m excited about the implications of data science on sustainability and mobility in cities of the future.

 I ride my bicycle every day and dream about biking, hiking and camping my way around the world.
 I love cities and have a [street photography habit](https://www.instagram.com/willcgeary/).